GiannisPettas/go-reloaded/README.md

 ### Article Corrections
 ```
-Input:  "I need a apple and an car"
+Input:  "I saw a elephant and a unicorn at an zoo"
-Output: "I need an apple and a car"
+Output: "I saw an elephant and a unicorn at a zoo"

+Input:  "She is a honest person and an university student"
+Output: "She is an honest person and a university student"

-Input:  "It was a honor to meet an European"
+Input:  "He bought a umbrella from an store"
-Output: "It was an honor to meet a European"
+Output: "He bought an umbrella from a store"
 ```

 ### Punctuation Spacing